perkinscr70/pdsnd_github/README.md

 Udacity Project Bikeshare

 ### Description
 The bikeshare project allows users to investigate bikeshare usage data from 3 distinct cities.
+The project allows the user to select specific time frames for the display of the statics.

 ### Files used
 csv files used in the bikshare project: